yu10kami/sokyu/README.md

 ## Note
 I don't test environments under Linux and Mac.

-We hope you enjoy your life of stock market analysis!
+We hope you enjoy your life of stock market and management analysis!
 Thank you!